jhower786/imathas_web_guide/index.md

     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-11" aria-expanded="false">What is IMathAS?</a>
       <div class="content" id="panel-2-11">
         The Live Poll for Canvas is run by the open-source platfrom IMathAS.
-For more information go here: <a href=http://www.imathas.com/imathas/help.php?section=writingquestions#questiontypes>IMathAS Questions Types</a> <br> <br>
+For more information go here: <a href="http://www.imathas.com">IMathAS Main Page</a> <br> <br>
       </div>
     </li>
 </ul>